Richard Barnett (Capitol rioter)

 In 2023, he was convicted of eight crimes, including four felonies.
-He is scheduled to be sentenced on May 3, 2023.
+He was sentenced to 54 months of incarceration on May 24, 2023.

+Barnett was pardoned by President Donald Trump on January 20, 2025, and was released from custody the following day.

 Career and activism

 Barnett described himself as a retired Memphis firefighter although Memphis Fire Services were unable to verify the statement.
 His lawyer described him as a window salesman.

-Barnett has described himself as the co-founder of the 2A NWA STAND, pro-second amendment rights group.
-In September 2020, Barnett was questioned by Fayetteville police who were called in connection with Barnett open-carrying weapons.
+Barnett has described himself as the co-founder of the 2A NWA STAND, pro-Second Amendment rights group.